Amrish-Goel/Amrish-Goel-Data-Mining-Projects/README.md

 # Amrish-Goel-Data-Mining-Projects
-All the project work done during coursework of Data Mining done during Masters at USC
+All the project work done during coursework of Data Mining during Masters at USC

+## Assignment 1